 Developments in the outbreak

-- This week Australia recorded 3000 cases.
-That is expected to increase significantly within weeks unless people stay at home.
+- The total number of cases in Australia is currently 6029.
+That is expected to increase significantly in coming weeks unless people stay at home.

 - If testing health care workers, doctors are reminded to clearly mark pathology slips with ‘HCW’ to ensure the swabs can be easily identified for priority testing.

-- Doctors are reminded to ensure they include a mobile contact number for patients who have been tested on pathology slips
+- Doctors are reminded to ensure they include a mobile contact number on pathology slips for patients who have been tested.

 Current directions arising from the declared state of emergency